bootchk/GimpFu-v3/readme.md

 that need to be ported/rewritten along with the status in parenthesis

-1. Automatic plugin GUI generation (needs breadth)
+1. Automatic plugin GUI generation (needs breadth, and may go away when Gimp itself will do it, as planned.)
-2. pdb convenience object  (needs breadth)
+2. pdb and gimp convenience objects  (needs breadth)
+3. Other convenience Python objects e.g. "image" (needs breadth)
-3. Gimp enums to Python names (needs breadth)
+4. Gimp enums to Python names (needs breadth)
-4. PF_ enums, the ones that GimpFu/PythonFu defines ( needs breadth)
+5. PF_ enums, the ones that GimpFu/PythonFu defines ( needs breadth)
-5. Use new plugin "defaults" machinery in Gimp 3, really "plugin settings", called "gimp_procedure_config" (strategy devised, no progress)
+6. Use new plugin "defaults" machinery in Gimp 3, really "plugin settings", called "gimp_procedure_config" (done)
-6. Other convenience Python objects e.g. "image" (needs breadth)
 7. Write a "GimpFu plugin Porting Guide" (drafted)
 8. Adapt to new plugin installation requirements (proved)
-9. Marshaling of Gimp types GimpFloatArray, GimpStringArray, etc.
+9. Marshalling of old Gimp types GimpFloatArray, GimpStringArray, etc.
+10. Marshalling of new gimp types GimpObjectArray, GFile
+11. pixel regions or a substitute

-# Dev strategy
+# Development strategy

-True hacking.
 Start coding, see what is broken, fix, and repeat.

 Lacking a "Developers Guide to Architecture of PyGimp" you must reverse engineer.
 From the PyGimp/GimpFu code and the GimpFu (Author's Guide) document.